vsch/idea-multimarkdown/README.md

 ### Source Update is Long Overdue

-Now that I unified the display between the licensed and unlicensed versions by removing support for preview tabs in favour of split editor as the only option, I will be updating the open source with a new version much easier.
+The upcoming OSS update will be more like a replacement of the source than an evolution of it.

-The update will be more like a replacement of the source than an evolution of it.
 The directory structure has changed significantly and a lot of Java has been converted to Kotlin.

 The enhanced version is now 120k lines of code so my goal is to separate the open source functionality from the proprietary code with a clean boundary to make open source releases